 IRS’s Ability to Collect Restitution as a Tax

 Congress authorized the IRS to collect restitution for certain criminal sentences, such as sentences for tax fraud.
 This allows the IRS to use its revenue officers and collection tools to collect the unpaid restitution.
+The court determines the amount of the restitution, but the IRS collects it.

 This often involves restitution orders the court enters after the individual accepts or enters into a plea agreement.
 The plea agreement and order will typically waive interest.